insight-creative/straightlineRefrigeration/README.md

-# Cobb Tuning Site
+# Straightline Refrigeration website :poop:

-This is a Jekyll site to test and practice Jekyll.
-This also includes ways I believe the cobb tuning site could be improved
+This is a Jekyll site for Straightline Refrigeration

 # Getting started